How your personal information is used and kept safe by FarmAbility:

 - Job title

-- Your relationship with any cofarmers who join us, for the use of
+- Your relationship with any cofarmers who join us, so that we can make sure that we share appropriate information when needed.

 We do not pass these details to any other third party.
 We may in future use a third-party provider to deliver email communications such as our newsletter.
 If so, we may gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our communications.